 Teachers can easily enable venues for learners to converse in Moodle activities using WebRTC conferencing.

 The venue task allows teachers to quickly provide a place for students to interact by talking together or with a teacher about learning activities.
 Teachers can place one or more venues on a block.
 Students join a conversation in a venue simply by clicking a button.
 Authentication and profile information are handled by Moodle.
 Only those who have the correct Moodle capabilities are able to access the venue.
+Teachers can provide content inside the venue for learners to access.

 You can log in to this site with a test account using username student or teacher and password test.
 After you log in, the buttons on the right will be active, and you will able to join either venue.
 You may need to grant permission to use your microphone on the site.
 You can log in on another device to try a conversation.
 Remember this is a public test account and venue so other people may appear in the session.